mauro3/Parameters.jl/README.md

 [![Parameters](http://pkg.julialang.org/badges/Parameters_0.7.svg)](http://pkg.julialang.org/detail/Parameters)

 This is a package I use to handle numerical-model parameters, thus the name.
 However, it should be useful otherwise too.
-It has two main
+It has three main
 features:

-- keyword type constructors with default values, and
+- keyword type constructors with default values,
+- named tuple constructors with default values, and
 - unpacking and packing of composite types and dicts.

 The macro `@with_kw` which decorates a type definition to